Black male counselor in tie talking with Hispanic male student against lockers

 Should I take a gap year?

-Malia Obama famously took a gap year before starting school at Harvard University, giving thousands of college students pretty great evidence to help convince their parents into letting them take a year off.
+Malia Obama famously took a gap year before starting school at Harvard University, giving thousands of college students pretty great evidence to help convince their parents to let them take a year off.
 After all, if the President let his kid do it, why shouldn’t your parents?
 Parents across the country might find themselves stumped on how to answer that question, but your guidance counselor, on the other hand, will definitely have answers.
 Starting college right away isn’t right for everyone, so make sure to ask your counselor's opinion if you have any doubts.

 If you have questions your school counselor can't answer, you may find what you're looking for in our Ask the Experts section!